🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(trigram_vec.get_feature_names_out())

-# 1-gram to 3-gram
+# From 1-gram through 3-gram

 combined_vec = CountVectorizer(ngram_range=(1, 3))